Marcello Musto: Education and career

 Marcello Musto received a B.A. and M.A. in political science, and a Ph.D. degree in philosophy and politics, from the University of Naples "L'Orientale".
 He also earned a Ph.D. degree in philosophy from the University of Nice Sophia Antipolis, under the supervision of André Tosel.

 He was appointed assistant professor of sociological theory, at the department of sociology of York University, in 2014.
 He was promoted to associate professor in 2016 and professor in 2020.
 He has held a number of visiting appointments around the world, including the University of Pisa, University of Helsinki, Rikkyo University, Fondation Maison des Sciences de l'Homme, and Sapienza University of Rome, and is a permanent adjunct professor at the Department of Philosophy of Nanjing University.
 His research has been supported by funding agencies from seven countries, including a Partnership Development Grant on "The Global History of Karl Marx's Capital" granted by the Social Sciences and Humanities Research Council of Canada.

 Musto has disseminated his ideas at 150 invited lectures and presentations at conferences, in more than 20 countries.
-He contributes regularly to several daily and online newspapers, including The Statesman, Corriere della Sera, il manifesto, La Razón, and Jacobin.
+He contributes regularly to several daily and online newspapers, including The Statesman, Corriere della Sera, il manifesto, La Razón, BirGün, and Jacobin.
 He is also the editor of the book series Marx, Engels, Marxisms at Palgrave Macmillan and Critiques and Alternatives to Capitalism at Routledge.